hed-hog/development/lib/libs/admin/README.md

 ### Included Modules<

 - **@hedhog/auth**: Provides authentication and authorization mechanisms, ensuring secure access to application resources.
+- **@hedhog/locale**: Provides solution for managing locales and translations across applications.
 - **@hedhog/menu**: Allows for the creation and management of dynamic menus within the application interface.
 - **@hedhog/role**: Facilitates the management of roles, controlling access to specific features or areas.
 - **@hedhog/route**: Provides a comprehensive system for managing routes within your application.
+- **@hedhog/setting**: Provides a solution for managing application settings.
 - **@hedhog/screen**: Provides a structure for managing different screens and UI components.
 - **@hedhog/user**: Manages user accounts, including creation, updates, and deletion, along with password encryption and secure access.